Louis-CharlesBiron/LcbSquaresTrials/README.md

 GIMICS ideas:
 - moving obstacles (spikes probably lol)
 - radius changer thing
-- orbs / temporary max jump increase
 - wall climbing on specific walls
 - needle gameplay lol?
-- COLLECTIBLES (keys)
+- COLLECTIBLES (keys) 👍 (ROOM 6)
 - disable jump ceiling cancellation to stick
-- double tap to dash / sprint
+- double tap to dash / sprint (maybe orb for that) 👍
+- water physics
+- ice
-- teleporters
+- change gravity 👍
+- a dark room where the light is emiting from player and pointer 👍 (ROOM 7)